Windows and GPT FAQ

 - Both MBR and GPT disks can be present in a single dynamic disk group.
 Volume sets can span both MBR and GPT disks.

-Removable media must be MBR or "superfloppy."
+Removable media must be MBR, GPT, or "superfloppy."

 Removable media without either GPT or MBR formatting is considered a "superfloppy".
 The entire media is treated as a single partition.